UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 * Propagation of conjuncts
 * Controllers and raised subjects
 * Relative clauses and passive arguments
+* Augmentation of relation names with case information

 ## Additional enhancements

-Some postprocessing steps such as adding case makers to the relation names of nominal modifiers (as described in [this paper](http://www.lrec-conf.org/proceedings/lrec2016/pdf/779_Paper.pdf)) can improve the usability of the dependency graphs for downstream applications.
+Some postprocessing steps such as demoting light nouns that behave like quantificational determiners (as described in [this paper](http://www.lrec-conf.org/proceedings/lrec2016/pdf/779_Paper.pdf)) can improve the usability of the dependency graphs for downstream applications.
 However, as most of these additions are highly language-specific, we do not provide any universal guidelines for such a representation and anything beyond the above additions is not part of the UD standard and should not be added to the officially released treebanks.